Home > Hardware > Choosing Right Hardware for Doors & Windows

 First of all, consider the weight of the hardware, says Subbaraman.
 Just by looking at a photo of hardware, one cannot decide on the weight and quality, hence it may not be a great idea.
 It is important to determine if it will look “cheap” once installed.
 One needs to definitely check out multiple options as per the requirements before finalising a final one, adds Subbraman.
 Regardless of the price, heavier weight is typically a good indication of a better quality product that will look good.
 Always order a sample to check before placing the full order, adds Subbaraman.
 Finishing the product has to be up to the mark which makes it more reliable to use.

 Check the material.
-With hardware, it’s easy to differentiate good materials from the bad.
+With hardware, it’s easy to differentiate good materials from bad ones.
 Metals, glass, wood and leather, for instance, are great materials.
 On the opposite end of the spectrum, avoid plastic, hollow and painted products.
 “Ensure that the measurements are correct before you go ahead, even a minor error in the size can create a big impact,” adds Subbaraman.

 The Evolution Of Door & Window Hardware